 How Long Does It Take for Alcohol to Kick In?

-Typically, alcohol can remain in your system for as little as 6 hours up to 80 hours, depending on the detection test utilized.
+Typically, alcohol can remain in your urine and system for as little as 6 to 80 hours, depending on the detection test utilized.
 Generally, alcohol detection tests can identify alcohol:

-- In the blood for up to 6 hours.
+• In blood for up to 6 hours.

 Alcohol’s half-life is in the range of 4-5 hours.
-Continue reading to uncover more factors on how long does alcohol stay in your system.
+Continue reading to uncover more factors on how long does alcohol stay in your urine and system.

 How Long Does Alcohol Stay In Urine vs. Other Drug Tests